human37/gee/README.md

 in order to remove the symbolic link, and close the opened repository.
 You can also run the command:

+    $ gee keep <index> [path]

+in order to copy a repository out of Gee's queue, if you decide you would like to keep it.
+If you don't specify the path parameter, it will assume the user's currently working directory.
+You can also run the command:

     $ gee help

 in order to recieve more information about the functionality of Gee.